-- Voltage rating, as specified in requirements of clause 13.8 for single insulation and in clause 13.9 for double insulation. - Manufacturing tolerances associated with the copper thickness and track width, as specified in requirements of clause 7.4.1. - Manufacturing capability as function of copper thickness, as specified in requirements of clause 7.4.3 for external layers and requirements of clause 7.4.4 for internal layers. - Exemptions made to accommodate HDI designs, as specified in requirements 11.4.1h, 11.4.1j, 11.5.2a, 11.5.3b, 11.5.4a, 11.5.5a and 11.5.6a. - Exemptions made to accommodate the use of uncoated connectors, as specified in requirements of clause 13.8.4.

-- Tolerances on laminate or prepreg, as specified in requirements of clause 7.1.3. - Tolerances on hole wall to hole wall registration depending on number of bond sequences, as specified in requirement 13.8.2i and its Note.
+- Voltage rating, as specified in requirements of clause 13.8 for single insulation and in clause 13.9 for reliable insulation. - Manufacturing tolerances associated with the copper thickness and track width, as specified in requirements of clause 7.4.1. - Manufacturing capability as function of copper thickness, as specified in requirements of clause 7.4.3 for external layers and requirements of clause 7.4.4 for internal layers. - Exemptions made to accommodate Polyimide HDI designs, as specified in requirement 11.6a, in addition to requirements 11.4.1h, 11.4.1i, 11.4.1j, 11.5.5a. - No exemptions are implemented to accommodate High Speed HDI design, as specified in 11.6d, because this technology was not qualified at the issuing date of revision 1 of this standard. - Exemptions made to accommodate the use of uncoated connectors, as specified in requirements of clause 13.8.4. - Tolerances on laminate or prepreg, as specified in requirements of clause 7.1.3. - Tolerances on hole wall to hole wall registration depending on number of bond sequences, as specified in requirement 13.8.2i and its Note.

-All parameters listed are included in Table 13-7.
+All parameters listed are included in Table 13-7, Table 13-8 and Table 13-9.